isomerpages/singapore-customs-old/_export-procedures-more/02c4-Permit-Amendments-and-Cancellation.md

 You are not allowed to cancel an export permit if:

 -   It has been used for cargo clearance;
--   It has expired for more than a calendar day;
+-   It has expired for more than a calendar day; or
--   It has been requested by the Manifest Compliance Unit of Singapore Customs for audit purposes; or
+-   It has been requested by the Manifest Compliance Unit of Singapore Customs for audit purposes
--   It is declared with a Certificate of Origin

 For such cases, please submit a  [voluntary disclosure](/businesses/compliance/voluntary-disclosure-programme) to Singapore Customs.